Suleiman Moini: 1967 Uprising

-From 1946 to the 1979 Iranian revolution, the only major event was a short period of armed struggle from 1967 to 1968 led by a revolutionary group of KDP cadres; the non tribal leaders of this armed struggle were Sulaiman Moini, Smail Sharifzadeh, and Malla Aware.
-The KDP revolutionary group wanted to have military activities against the Iranian regime instead of joining the rebellion of Barzani in Iraqi Kurdistan.
-The armed clashes lasted for a few months as they were under attack inside both Iranian and Iraqi Kurdistan.
+From 1946 to the 1979 Iranian revolution, the only major event was a short period of armed struggle from 1967 to 1968 led by cadres of a group called the "Revolutionary Committee of the KDP".
+In 1966 several members of the KDPI, including Ismail Sharifzadeh, Qadir Sharif, Suleiman Moini and Malla Aware (future leaders of the Revolutionary Committee), left Ahmad Tawfiq's KDPI.
+They stressed on military struggles against Tehran, instead of joining the rebellion of Barzani in Iraqi Kurdistan.
+For eighteen months, from 1967 to 1968, the Revolutionary Committee of the KDPI led an armed combat against the Shah's heavily armed troops.
+In the end, the majority of its members were killed.
+The party was decapitated.
 Barzani's forces, because of their military and financial reliance on the Shah's regime in the 1960s, cooperated with the Persian military forces.
-In 1967 several members of the KDPI, including Ismail Sharifzadeh, Qadir Sharif, and Suleiman Moini, left Ahmad Tawfiq's KDPI.
-They stressed on military struggles against Tehran.